-What should we know about the jab?
+What should we know about the boxing jab technique?
 Why do fighters use the jab so often?
 How does it work?
-How can it be improved?
+How can these basic boxing punches be improved?
 What are the variations?
 These are all excellent questions.

-This article is about the jab punch, a particular punch that I believe is often underestimated.
+This article is about the jab punch in boxing, a particular blow that I believe is often underestimated, but a fundamental punch.

 How to throw a jab properly